devrobertpalmer/sendTexts/README.md

 The message:

 -hi....................Include a personalized salutation using the member's first name, such as: "Hi Fred --".
--message:<message>.....The message to send to the included members.
+-message:"message".....The message to send to the included members.
 Be sure to put double quotes around a message that includes spaces.

 What happened: